Flowtrade-quant/QuantowerKB/connections/connect-quantower-to-interactive-broker/README.md

 ![](<../../.gitbook/assets/image (329).png>)

-* Next, check that the IB Gateway is selected in the connection settings in the Quantower platform.
+* Next, check that the IB Gateway is selected in the connection settings in the FlowTrade platform.

 ![Check connection settings and Click on the Connect button once you are logged in to IB Gateway](<../../.gitbook/assets/image (330).png>)

 * Click on the **CONNECT** button and the platform should connect correctly.
-If you have some errors during connection, please check **** [**the most common errors**](./#problems-during-the-connection-to-interactive-brokers) (below) or contact our support team via Live chat on our [website](https://www.quantower.com/), via email info@quantower.com.
+If you have some errors during connection, please check **** [**the most common errors**](./#problems-during-the-connection-to-interactive-brokers) (below) or contact our support team via Live chat on our [website](https://www.flowtrade.com/), via email info@flowtrade.com.

 ## Problems during the connection to Interactive Brokers